Life with AI

 Steel fabrication facilities — either on-site or in a dedicated industrial zone with rail connections.
 Fabricated structural steel requires precision work; transporting 10 million tonnes of finished steel pieces from distant factories is logistically implausible.

 Material staging areas sized for hundreds of concurrent work fronts.
 Each work front needs buffer inventory to absorb supply chain variability.
+Post-COVID research on construction supply chain resilience indicates that strategic stockpiling at 30-90 day buffer levels for critical materials reduces disruption impact significantly compared to pure just-in-time approaches — but at arcology scale, 90 days of concrete buffer alone represents ~2 million m³ of staged material, equivalent to 7% of Itaipu Dam's total concrete volume.
 The staging area footprint — and its vertical migration as construction rises — represents a logistics problem with no precedent.

 Debris processing at industrial scale.
 Construction generates waste.
 At arcology scale, debris management is a continuous operation requiring trucks, processing facilities, and recycling capacity.